-The CTR will apply from 31 January 2022 as published in the Official Journal of the European Union on July 31, 2021 (EU commission decision 2021/1240).
-The Directive 2001/20/EC will be repealed on the day of application of the CTR.
-Paragraph 5a of the Dutch Act on Research Involving Human Subjects (WMO) will also be repealed.
-There is, however, a transition period of three years starting from that day for clinical trials authorised under Directive 2001/20/EC legislation.
+The CTR applies from 31 January 2022 on as published in the Official Journal of the European Union on July 31, 2021 (EU commission decision 2021/1240).
+The Directive 2001/20/EC is repealed on the day of application of the CTR, aa well as paragraph 5a of the Dutch Act on Research Involving Human Subjects (WMO) .
+There is, however, a transition period of three years starting from 31 January 2022 for clinical trials authorised under Directive 2001/20/EC legislation.

 This transition period is as follows (see also questions 1.2 and 11.2 of the Q&A CTR):

 - 1st year: initial application according to old (Directive 2001/20/EC) and new legislation (CTR) is allowed

 - 2nd and 3rd year: all initial applications according to the CTR

 - 4th year and later: all ongoing clinical trials should comply with the requirements of the CTR